Beltus/blog/_drafts/2020-03-17-regression-analysis.md

 Similarity functions for example Kernels(e.g Gaussian kernels ) can be used with SVMs to develop complex non-linear SVM models.
 It is based on selecting random points called landmarks on our training datasets and then, generating new features , f, based on the gaussian distribution equation f = exp( - (x-l).^2 / 2*(sigma).^2); where l = vector of random landmarks and x = training example.
-Based on the number of landmarks, for each training example for evaluate f, then use that in our hypothesis to train and predict our model.
+Based on the number of landmarks, for each training example we evaluate f, then use that in our hypothesis to train and predict our model.

 The idea of using kernels is just to create new features using our original training examples then train an SVM classifier using these new features instead of the original training dataset features.